gregwalla/geopythonBasel/readme.md

 - cmd: pip freeze > requirements.txt
 - create the app and specify your region : heroku create -a mybaselmap --region eu
 - Note that the name must be unique
+- create a procfile to tell heroku how to run the application (Corey's video 21') : web: gunicorn mysite.wsgi
+- install gunicorn : pip install gunicorn.
+Gunicorn is a WSGI application server (it will invoke the wsgi.py file)
-- disable collectstatic : heroku config:set DISABLE_COLLECTSTATIC=1
+- Create an heroku config variable : heroku config:set DISABLE_COLLECTSTATIC=1
-- the topic of static files for is out of scope in this tutorial
+- (the topic of static files for is out of scope in this tutorial but you can follow along corey's video to set it up)
 - add the app name to ALLOWED_HOSTS in mysite/mysite/settings.py file:
-- ALLOWED_HOSTS = ["127.0.0.1" , "mybaselmap.herokuapp.com"]
+- ALLOWED_HOSTS = ["127.0.0.1" , ".herokuapp.com"]
 - push the code : git push heroku HEAD:master
 - this part is a bit tricky and sometimes requires a bit of debugging
 - debug: <https://stackoverflow.com/questions/26595874/heroku-src-refspec-master-does-not-match-any>

+-rename the app:
+heroku apps:rename newname
+-deploying with github :  currently out of order due to a security issue